Dkranc/easybiz/content/pages/index.md

       type: TitleBlock
     subtitle: Increase your reach
     text: >
-      A service that helps businesses to manage their social media accounts and posts.
+      Our service helps businesses **analyze social media data, track performance, and uncover valuable insights** to optimize their strategy.
+      By integrating data from multiple platforms, we provide real-time analytics, audience trends, and engagement metrics—helping you make **data-driven decisions faster and maximize your social media impact.**
     actions:
       - label: Get started
         url: /